kaheonkim/WDHA/README.md

 ---

-This repository contains the code and experiments for our ICML 2025 paper, _"Optimal Transport Barycenter via Nonconvex-Concave Minimax Optimization."_ Please refer to the paper for theoretical details and algorithmic contributions.
+This repository contains the code and experiments for our ICML 2025 paper, _"Optimal Transport Barycenter via Nonconvex-Concave Minimax Optimization."_

 ## Citation